kleene-project/docs/network/index.md

   drivers instead since they provide much better isolation from the host and other containers.

-- `ipnet`: Restricts which IP-addresses of the host that is accesible to the container.
+- `ipnet`: Inherit the network configuration but restrict which IP-addresses of the host that is accesible to the container.
   All interfaces of the host are visible within the container but not the IP's.
   Only assigned IP's are visible within the container, and configuring network interfaces using tools such as [`ifconfig(8)`](https://man.freebsd.org/cgi/man.cgi?query=ifconfig)